mwatt/rails/guides/source/upgrading_ruby_on_rails.md

 ### Halting callback chains by returning `false`

-In Rails 4.2, when a 'before' callback returns `false` in ActiveRecord, ActiveModel and ActiveModel::Validations, then the entire callback chain is halted.
+In Rails 4.2, when a 'before' callback returns `false` in Active Record, Active Model and Active Model validations, then the entire callback chain is halted.
 In other words, successive 'before' callbacks are not executed, and neither is the action wrapped in callbacks.